 Kawasaki’s disease left untreated can result in the swelling of blood vessels in the heart, including the critical coronary arteries that feed blood to the heart muscle.

-Plaxen & Adler, P.A. wishes you complete health and safety through this difficult period of time.
+Plaxen Adler Muncy, P.A. wishes you complete health and safety through this difficult period of time.
 Our offices are open for business to help you with any legal issue you may be facing.
 To request a free consultation, don’t hesitate to give us a call today at 410.567.0243 or send us a message through our contact form.